 Along with the traditional school supplies relevant to your child’s grade, there will be extra items to be included.
-Here is a list of additional and traditional supplies needed for the cohorts and hybrids classroom model.
+Here is a list of additional and traditional and hybrids classroom model.

 Thermometer: Make sure to take your child’s temperature before taking them to school and once they return.
 If the thermometer reads over 100 degrees Fahrenheit, keep them home.
 Allowing them to have their own thermometer will help create a routine of staying aware.
 This measure may add a sense of safety to your child’s emotional wellbeing.

 Masks: Masks will be mandatory and must always be clean and correctly placed over mouth and nose.
 Take the opportunity to talk candidly about the importance of face-covering while in school.

 Sanitizers/ Clorox Wipers/Tissue/Wet Wipes: These items need to be in abundance and available daily.
 Make sure your child understands how necessary it is to keep their hands clean all day.
 How to refrain from touching their face, teachers, and other classmates.

 Laptop/Tablet/Smart phone: There is no way around getting a device for your child to use.
 No matter the age every child must have a device in case schools close again.
 A device that is mobile is preferred.

 Paper: Still a requirement, along with the traditional lined paper, or graph paper we usually purchase, printing paper will be needed as well, to accommodate the work that will be done digitally.